 Inside: Interpersonal speaking skills rubric and posters to help with classroom management in a deskless CI classroom.

 This post has actually been in my drafts for almost a year!
-I have been meaning to blog about it forever, because it has been a game changer for me for classroom management and participation in my classroom without desks.
+I have been meaning to blog about it forever because it has been a game changer for me in classroom management and participation in my classroom without desks.

 This whole post centers around Grant Boulanger’s Interpersonal Speaking Skills Rubric.
 Make sure you check it out before you go on.
 Also, Grants’ blog has tons of information and he was my original inspiration for going deskless after seeing him present at multiple conferences.
 Here you can see all of my posts about being deskless as well.